aws-solutions-library-samples/guidance-for-using-floating-virtual-fixed-ip-address-with-load-balancing-on-aws/README.md

 ### Operating System

-This Guidance uses [AWS Serverless](https://aws.amazon.com/serverless/) managed services, so there's no OS patching or management.
+This Guidance uses [AWS Serverless](https://aws.amazon.com/serverless/) managed services, so there's no OS patching or management required.

 ### Network
-- VPC with Internet access or VPC Endpoints to Cloudwatch and monitoring.
+- VPC where the guidance is deployed has Internet access or VPC Endpoints to Cloudwatch and monitoring.
 Endpoints can be accessed by probing and Failover Lambda functions.
 - Target instances should have security groups configured in a way, that the probing lambda can access them(e.g. source and port are open for the Lambda's ENI)

-By deploying the VpcStack, which is an optional part of this guidance, the prerequisites can be deployed as well.
+By deploying the VpcStack, which is an optional [part one](#deploy-part-one-basic-infrastructure) of this guidance, the prerequisites can be deployed as well.

 ### Operating System
-This guidance requires, that the floating-ip is known to the operating system and configured for the network adapter.
-By default, AMIs like for AL2(Amazon Linux 2), configure only the IP addresses privided during instantiation of the instance.
+This guidance requires, that the floating-ip is known to the operating system and configured for the network adapter on the target instances.
+By default, AMIs for AL2(Amazon Linux 2), configure only the IP addresses provided during instantiation of the instance.

 **Example:**
 These deployment instructions are optimized to best work on **<Amazon Linux 2 AMI>**.
 Deployment in another OS may require additional steps.
 To configure the floating IP address on existing AL2 instance follow the steps.
 You might need root permissions: